Survey-Buddy/surveybuddy-frontend/README.md

 #### **2. Centralised Utility Functions**

-- Shared validation schemas using **Zod** ensured consistent and reusable validation for forms across the application.
+- I applied DRY principles by creating a shared functions file for API requests, ensuring consistent and reusable logic across the application.
+This centralisation reduced redundancy, improved maintainability, and promoted a single source of truth for common operations like data fetching and token handling.

 #### **3. Context and Global State Management**